 Sample Calculation for determining Flange Rating

-Let’s Assume We have to select a ASME B16.5 flange for a Carbon Steel pipe carrying fluid at 300 Deg C design temperature and 50 bar design pressure.
-To select the proper flange Refer to the figure 1 which shows pressure temperature rating for CS (A-105) material.
+Let’s Assume We have to select an ASME B16.5 flange for a Carbon Steel pipe carrying fluid at 300 Deg C design temperature and 50 bar design pressure.
+To select the proper flange Refer to figure 1 which shows the pressure-temperature rating for CS (A-105) material.

-- From the Figure We can see that the Maximum Pressure that A-105 flange with 150 pressure class can withstand at 300 Deg C Temperature is 10.2 bar which is lower than our design pressure (50 bar).
+- From the Figure, We can see that the Maximum Pressure that the A-105 flange with 150 pressure class can withstand at 300 Deg C Temperature is 10.2 bar which is lower than our design pressure (50 bar).
 So not suitable.

-- Next we will move to next higher class i. e, pressure class 300.
+- Next, we will move to the next higher class i. e, pressure class 300.
 Here the maximum pressure capability is 39.8 bar which is also less than 50 bar.
 So rating class 300 is also not suitable.

 - Now e will move to the next higher class i. e, pressure class 400.
 Here the maximum pressure capability is 53.1 bar which is more than our design pressure.

 - So Selected flange class is 400.